eiriktsarpalis/nosln/README.md

 # dotnet-nosln

-Dotnet-NoSln (pronounced "Noslyn") is a small cli tool designed minimize the awkwardness of solution files.
+dotnet-nosln (pronounced "noslyn") is a cli tool that generates solution files.
-Instead of having to manually maintain solution files, nosln treats solution files as disposable, auto-generated entities derived from a file system containing dotnet project files.
+Designed to minimize the awkwardness of solution files, nosln treats them as disposable, auto-generated entities deriving from the file system.

 To use nosln, simply navigate to your favorite repo and type
 ```